Abdus Salam: Advocacy for science

 In 1964, Salam founded the International Centre for Theoretical Physics (ICTP), Trieste, in Italy and served as its director until 1993.
 In 1974, he founded the International Nathiagali Summer College (INSC) to promote science in Pakistan.
 The INSC is an annual meeting of scientists from all over the world who come to Pakistan and hold discussions on physics and science.
 Even today, the INSC holds annual meetings, and Salam's pupil Riazuddin has been its director since its start.

 In 1997, the scientists at ICTP commemorated Salam and renamed ICTP as the "Abdus Salam International Centre for Theoretical Physics".
-Throughout the years, he served on a number of United Nations committees concerning science and technology in developing countries.
 Salam also founded the Third World Academy of Sciences (TWAS) and was a leading figure in the creation of a number of international centres dedicated to the advancement of science and technology.

-During a visit to the Institute of Physics at Quaid-i-Azam University in 1979, Salam explained after receiving an award: Physicists believed there are four fundamental forces of nature; the gravitational force, the weak and strong nuclear force, and the electromagnetic force.
+In 1979, Salam said: Physicists believed there are four fundamental forces of nature; the gravitational force, the weak and strong nuclear force, and the electromagnetic force.
 Salam was a firm believer that "scientific thought is the common heritage of mankind", and that developing nations needed to help themselves, and invest in their own scientists to boost development and reduce the gap between the Global South and the Global North, thus contributing to a more peaceful world.

 In 1981, Salam became a founding member of the World Cultural Council.

 Although Salam left Pakistan, he did not terminate his connection to home.
-He continued inviting Pakistan's scientists to ICTP, and maintained a research programme for them.
-Many prominent scientists, including Ghulam Murtaza, Riazuddin, Kamaluddin Ahmed, Faheem Hussain, Raziuddin Siddiqui, Munir Ahmad Khan, Ishfaq Ahmad, and I. H. Usmani, considered him as their mentor and a teacher.